 Sociology is an excellent major or minor for pre-professional training.
 An undergraduate sociology degree provides a solid base in such fields as law, social work, journalism, criminal justice, urban planning, international relations, gerontology and business administration.
 Each of these professional fields requires an advanced degree.
 Some of the most prestigious MBA programs in the country seek students who have general social science undergraduate training rather than specialized business program preparation.

 Becoming a professional sociologist requires at least a master's degree; a doctorate usually is beneficial.
 Professional sociologists teach in colleges and universities, do research for government and private agencies, and serve as consultants for many different types of businesses and organizations.
 Numerous universities have added graduate programs in applied sociology that prepare graduates to work on practical problems such as stopping urban decay, controlling crime or lessening racial tensions.
 Some applied sociology programs stress providing people-to-people services such as family counseling.

 The following files describe in detail the requirements for this program.
-Please consult a faculty advisor listed below before beginning your coursework.
+Please consult a faculty member listed below before beginning your coursework.

 When planning your coursework, use the Student Planning Worksheet.